Publicidad programática

 When should I use programmatic guaranteed?

-Reserved for the publisher’s top inventory, this method gives advertisers the opportunity to secure a place on the publisher’s site usually during a specific date range and for an agreed budget.
+Reserved for the publisher’s top inventory, this method allows advertisers to secure a place on the publisher’s site, usually during a specific date range and for an agreed budget.

-Usually, advertisers would go for this method before a special event.
-For example, advertisers that want to be associated with the NBA will target sports websites that feature content about the NBA during this event.
+Advertisers usually use this method before a special event.
+For example, advertisers who want to be associated with the NBA will target sports websites that feature content about the NBA during this event.

 how to choose a programmatic deals